 Aquaculture deals with the culture of numerous aquatic organisms (such as fish, corals, aquarium animals, shellfish, shrimp and finfish) in a wide range of culture environments (from semi-extensive pond cultures to high-tech recirculation systems).
 This specialization requires thorough knowledge and skills to maintain the biological, physical and chemical integrity of water bodies, and insight in economic and social driving factors.

 This specialization focuses on the resilience of marine ecosystems to external (human induced) pressures, including climate change, irresponsible fisheries, habitat destruction and pollution.
 Sustainable management of the living resources in the sea include the understanding and use of models of population dynamics and fishing yield.
 Furthermore, it requires insight into the ecological processes supporting the marine food chains, interaction between and within species and linkages between apparent separate ecosystems.

 In the specialization Marine Governance, the focus lies on improving the sustainable management of aquatic resources and marine ecosystems.
 This requires knowledge about the interests and strategies of not only governmental agencies, but also commercial enterprises, non-governmental organizations and other international institutions that are involved marine (harmful) activities and uses.
 In addition, students also get insight in ecological functioning of aquatic organisms and marine resources.
 The focus lies on analysing and evaluating existing regulatory, economic and market-based policy instruments and to develop ways to ensure effective use and protection of aquatic resources and marine ecosystems.

 More information on these specializations is available on www.mam.wur.nl.

-If you are interested in one of these specialisations, it is advised to make an appointment with the study advisor, mr. Wilko van Loon.
-He can inform you on possibilities for a thesis, courses that might be interesting for you and other businesses.
+If you are interested in one of these specialisations, it is advised to make an appointment with the study advisor, Vera van Berlo.
+She can inform you on possibilities for a thesis, courses that might be interesting for you and other businesses.